nasa/EMIT-Data-Resources/setup/setup_instructions.md

 # Repository Setup Instructions

-The how-tos and tutorials in this repository require a compatible Python Environment, an installation of [Git](https://git-scm.com/downloads), and some EMIT granules that are too large to be included in the repository.
-To setup the environment and download these files, follow the steps in sections 1 and 2.
-If you plan to programmatically download or utilize s3 access, you will also need to configure a `.netrc` file with your NASA Earthdata Login info, which is also done in section 1 below.

-+ If you do not have an Environment Manager installed, we recommend  [Anaconda](https://www.anaconda.com/products/distribution) or [miniconda](https://docs.conda.io/en/latest/miniconda.html).
-When installing, be sure to check the box to "Add Anaconda to my PATH environment variable" to enable use of conda directly from your command line interface.
+The how-tos and tutorials in this repository require a [NASA Earthdata account](https://urs.earthdata.nasa.gov/), an installation of [Git](https://git-scm.com/downloads), and a compatible Python Environment.
+To manage Python Environments we recommend using [Anaconda](https://www.anaconda.com/products/distribution) or [miniconda](https://docs.conda.io/en/latest/miniconda.html) as a package manager.
+If using Windows, be sure to check the box to "Add Anaconda to my PATH environment variable" to enable use of conda directly from your command line interface.
+Note that this will cause an issue if you have an existing version of conda or miniconda installed.
-+ If you do not have Git, you can download it [here](https://git-scm.com/downloads).

-## 1. Python Environment Setup  and .netrc file configuration
+## Python Environment Setup

 This Python Environment will work for all of the guides, how-to's, and tutorials within this repository.
+It may take a while to download and configure all of the packages properly.

-Using your preferred command line interface (command prompt, terminal, cmder, etc.) navigate to your local copy of the repository, then type the following to create a compatible Python environment using the included `.yml` file.
+1. Using your preferred command line interface (command prompt, terminal, cmder, etc.) navigate to your local copy of the repository, then type the following to create a compatible Python environment.

-> `conda env create -f setup/emit_tutorials.yml`
+    > `conda create -n emit_tutorials -c conda-forge --yes python=3.10 gdal=3.7.0 hvplot=0.8.4 geoviews=1.9.6 rioxarray rasterio jupyter geopandas earthaccess jupyter_bokeh h5netcdf spectral`

-Next, activate the Python Environment that you just created.
+2. Next, activate the Python Environment that you just created.

     > `conda activate emit_tutorials`

-To configure your `.netrc` file, execute the `EarthDataLoginSetup.py` script contained in the `/setup/` folder.
-It will prompt you for you NASA Earth Data account name and password.

-> `python setup/EarthDataLoginSetup.py`

-Now you can launch Jupyter Notebook to open the notebooks included.
+3. Now you can launch Jupyter Notebook to open the notebooks included.

     > `jupyter notebook`

+If you're having trouble creating a compatible Python Environment, you can also create one from the included `.yml` file.
+Using your preferred command line interface (command prompt, terminal, cmder, etc.) navigate to your local copy of the repository, then type the following to create a compatible Python environment using the `.yml` file.

+> `conda env create -f setup/emit_tutorials.yml`

+After this, follow steps 2 and 3 above.

 [Additional information](https://conda.io/docs/user-guide/tasks/manage-environments.html) on setting up and managing Conda environments.
 **Still having trouble getting a compatible Python environment set up?
 Contact [LP DAAC User Services](https://lpdaac.usgs.gov/lpdaac-contact-us/).**

-## 2. File Downloads

-These granules below are used within this tutorial.
-Click/copy the URLs into a browser to download.
-Save them into the `./data/` folder within this repository.
-You will need a [NASA Earth Data Search](https://search.earthdata.nasa.gov/search) login.

-+ L2A Reflectance Granule - <https://data.lpdaac.earthdatacloud.nasa.gov/lp-prod-protected/EMITL2ARFL.001/EMIT_L2A_RFL_001_20220903T163129_2224611_012/EMIT_L2A_RFL_001_20220903T163129_2224611_012.nc>
-+ L2A Mask Granule - <https://data.lpdaac.earthdatacloud.nasa.gov/lp-prod-protected/EMITL2ARFL.001/EMIT_L2A_RFL_001_20220903T163129_2224611_012/EMIT_L2A_MASK_001_20220903T163129_2224611_012.nc>

-To download a list of urls contained within a textfile, you can also choose to use the DAAC Data Downloader Tool, a tool designed to automate the download process by reading a list of URLs from a text file.
-Open your preferred command line interface and navigate to the your local copy of this repository.
-To download the repository, type the following in the command line.
-This requires a NASA Earth Data account and will prompt you to configure a `.netrc` file if you do not have one configured.

->`git clone https://git.earthdata.nasa.gov/scm/lpdur/daac_data_download_python.git ./daac_data_download_python/`

-After copying the repository you can execute the python script, providing the `-dir` argument as a directory to save to, and the `-f` argument, a URL or text file containing a list of URLs to download.

->`python ./daac_data_download_python/DAACDataDownload.py -dir ./data/ -f ./data/emit_data_urls.txt`

 ---

-## Contact Info:
+## Contact Info

-Email: LPDAAC@usgs.gov
+Email: <LPDAAC@usgs.gov>
 Voice: +1-866-573-3222
 Organization: Land Processes Distributed Active Archive Center (LP DAAC)¹
 Website: <https://lpdaac.usgs.gov/>